Market

 c.
 Foreign Currency Exchange Rate Risk

-Any movement in the functional currency of operations of the Company against the major foreign currency may impact the Company's revenue in international business.
-Any weakening of the functional currency may impact Company's cost of imports and consequently the profit or loss.
+Any movement in the functional currency of operations of the Company against the major foreign currency may

-The Company evaluates the impact of foreign exchange rate fluctuations by assessing its exposure to exchange rate risk.
+The Company evaluates the impact of foreign exchange rate fluctuations by assessing its exposure to exchange

 ii.
 Credit Risk

-Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in a loss to the Company.
-The Company has adopted a policy of only dealing with creditworthy counterparties as a means of mitigating the risk of financial loss from defaults.
+Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in a loss to the

-The Company performs ongoing credit evaluation of its counterparties' financial conditions.
-The Company's major classes of financial assets are cash and bank balances, trade receivables, Security deposits, Advances to Suppliers and Employees and prepayments.
+classes of financial assets are cash and bank balances, trade receivables, Security deposits, Advances to Suppliers

-As at the reporting date, the Company's maximum exposure to credit risk is represented by the carrying amount of each class of financial assets recognised in the statements of financial position.
+As at the reporting date, the Company's maximum exposure to credit risk is represented by the carrying amount of

 As at the reporting date, substantially all the cash and bank balances as detailed in Note 9 to the financial information

-are held in major Banks which are regulated and located in the India, which management believes are of high credit quality.
-The management does not expect any losses arising from non-performance by these counterparties.
+are held in major Banks which are regulated and located in the India, which management believes are of high credit

-As at 31 March 2024, the Company's outstanding trade receivables over-due for a period exceeding 180 days is 8.22% of total trade receivables.
+As at 31 March 2025, the Company's outstanding trade receivables over-due for a period exceeding 180 days is 14.98%

 iii.
 Liquidity Risk

 Liquidity risk arises from the Company's management of working capital.
-It is the risk that the Company will encounter difficulty in meeting its financial obligations as they fall due.
+It is the risk that the Company will encounter

-The Company has obtained fund based and non-fund based working capital credit facility from a bank.
-Company's policy is to ensure that it will always have sufficient cash to allow it to meet its liabilities when they become due.
-The principal liabilities of the Company arise in respect of the trade and other payables.
-Trade and other payables are all payable within 12 months.
+policy is to ensure that it will always have sufficient cash to allow it to meet its liabilities when they become due.
+The

-The Company manages liquidity risk by maintaining adequate surplus, banking facilities and reserve borrowing facilities by continuously monitoring forecasts and actual cash flows.
+The Company manages liquidity risk by maintaining adequate surplus, banking facilities and reserve borrowing

-The Company has a system of regularly forecasting cash inflows and outflows and all liquidity requirements are planned.
+The Company has a system of regularly forecasting cash inflows and outflows and all liquidity requirements are

-Forecast for trade and other payables is regularly monitored to ensure timely funding.
+Forecast for trade and other payables is regularly monitored to ensure timely funding..

 All payments are made within due dates subject to availability of funds.